HabibaM002/Memory-Haven/README.md

 # Memory-Haven
-A simple, user-friendly app designed to help people keep track of important memories, reminders, and contacts.
+A simple, user-friendly app designed to help people keep track of important memories, reminders, and contacts using HTML CSS and JavaScript

 ## Features